How to Cut Out Added Sugar: 5 Tips to Reduce Added Sugar in Your Diet

 2. Avoid Sauces With Added Sugar

-Watch out because those condiments might be adding more than flavor into your diet!
+Watch out because those condiments might be adding more than flavor to your diet!
 Ketchup, salad dressings, mustard, and a lot of sauces have added sugar in them.
 And while it might not seem like a lot, those numbers easily add up.

 |Sauce||Serving Size||Added Sugars|